Alan Stuart Trammell

 Trammell was known as a very good contact hitter who usually managed to put the ball in play.
 He hit .300 seven times, was a six-time All-Star, and won four Gold Gloves.
 Based on similarity scores, the most similar player to Trammell is Hall of Famer Barry Larkin.
 Two other Cooperstown honorees, Ryne Sandberg and Pee Wee Reese, are also on the list of the ten most similar players.
 Appropriately, Whitaker, who played alongside Trammell for 19 years, is 4th on the list.

-The Hall of Fame Monitor appraisal method shows Trammell as having more than enough points to be considered a "likely" Hall of Famer, but his performance in ballotting by the BBWAA has been disappointing (although nowhere near as poor as Whitaker's).
+The Hall of Fame Monitor appraisal method showed Trammell as having more than enough points to be considered a "likely" Hall of Famer, but his performance in ballotting by the BBWAA was disappointing (although nowhere near as poor as Whitaker's).
 His highest vote total in his first ten years had been the 22.4% he received in 2010, but in 2012, he made a significant jump thanks to a weak first-year class, reaching 36.8%, although time was by them running out for him to gain election.
-Indeed, he fell back to 33.6% in 2013 and 20.8% in 2014 and seems destined to have to wait for the Veterans Committee to consider his case, alongside that of his former double play partner Lou Whitaker, who received even shorter script form the BBWAA.
+Indeed, he fell back to 33.6% in 2013 and 20.8% in 2014 and seemed destined to have to wait for the Veterans Committee to consider his case, like his former double play partner Lou Whitaker, who received even shorter script form the BBWAA.
+Indeed, he was at 25.1% in 2015 and in his final year, in 2016, he made a significant jump, to 40.9%, but it was too little too late for him.
+In 2018, he was selected by the Veterans Committee for consideration for the first time and was elected immediately, receiving 13 of 16 votes.
+Following the election, Tigers owner Christopher Ilitch announced that his number 3, along with Morris' 47, would be retired by the Tigers during the season.

 Away from the diamond, Trammell appeared along with Whitaker in an episode of the TV show "Magnum PI" in 1984.